kishore-a/Aerogenesis/README.md

 A: Yes, Aerogenesis is free for basic features.
-Premium features require a subscription.